 Can’t get enough geography?
 We’re right there with you.
 The world is a big, beautiful, fascinating place.
 Here are a few interesting geography facts related to Africa.

-With a length of about 4,132 miles, the Nile River rises south of the Equator and flows northward through northeastern Africa to drain into the Mediterranean Sea.
+With a length of about 4,258 miles, the Nile River rises south of the Equator and flows northward through northeastern Africa to drain into the Mediterranean Sea.
 Its drainage basin covers eleven countries: Tanzania, Uganda, Rwanda, Burundi, the Democratic Republic of the Congo, Kenya, Ethiopia, Eritrea, South Sudan, Sudan, and Egypt.
+At one time, it was considered the longest river in the world.
+However, better measuring technologies now put the Amazon River in South America ahead of the Nile.

 2. Africa has the world’s largest non-polar desert.